-Brex made an estimated $400M in 2022, a 67% increase from 2021.
 Brex makes most of its revenue from interchange fees when its customers use cards for transactions.
-Other sources of revenue include seat-based fees from Brex’s financial management SaaS, fees from bank partners where Brex parks its customers’ cash, interest on venture debt loans, and affiliate commissions for referring customers through its card rewards program.
+Other sources of revenue include seat-based fees from Brex’s financial management SaaS, fees from bank partners where Brex parks its customers’ cash, and transaction revenue from Brex's bill pay product.

 Unlike Amex, which charged $300-600/year for a corporate card, Brex gave away cards for free and monetized transaction volume at a roughly 2.7% interchange rate.

 Brex’s free card served as a wedge to get into early stage companies like its fellow Y Combinator batchmates, and then its interchange model allowed it to index on the upside of those companies as they grew similar to YC’s venture model.

 Brex based their credit limits on how much cash startups had in their accounts, giving startups 10x-20x higher credit limits, and waived off the monthly fee, making money through interchange fees, much like consumer neobanks like Chime and Dave.